 Emergency preparedness at the University of Pennsylvania is managed under the PennReady program.
+PennReady is part of the University's Mission Continuity Plan.
 Being PennReady means to prevent, prepare for, respond to and recover from any and all emergencies that could affect the Penn and University City communities.
 It means having a comprehensive plan extending from all levels of emergency personnel down through the individuals that make up our community to prevent situations that cause emergencies; preparing people on the procedures to follow should a crisis occur; having a well collaborated response approach from University officials and city, state and federal agencies to effectively mitigate any crisis; and being ready and able to recover quickly from emergency events to keep Penn's mission actively moving forward.